Todd Lickliter: Marian Knights

 Lickliter returned to his hometown of Indianapolis, accepting the head coaching job at Marian University on June 6, 2012.

 In his second season, Lickliter led the Knights to their most conference wins in school history (12).

 The Knights ended their season ranked #1 in NAIA Division II in Scoring Defense per Game (57.958), #1 in NAIA Division II in Turnover Margin (6.292), and #4 in NAIA Division II in Assist/Turnover Ratio (1.558).

 Evansville Purple Aces

 After spending six seasons out of NCAA Division I college basketball, Lickliter was hired by first-year head coach Walter McCarty to be an assistant for the Evansville Purple Aces men's basketball team in the Missouri Valley Conference.
 Lickliter's former assistant, Matthew Graves, was also hired to be part of McCarty's staff.
 After McCarty was fired midway through his second season for sexual harassment and Title IX violations, Lickliter was hired as head coach on January 21, 2020.
-On May 5, 2022, Lickliter was fired by Evansville after compiling a 15-53 record.
+On May 5, 2022, Lickliter was fired by Evansville after compiling a 15–53 record.

 Head coaching record

 Family

 Lickliter and his wife, Joez, have three sons, Ry, Garrett and John, and three daughters-in-law, Magdalena, Molly, and Leah.
 Ry graduated from Marian University in 2006 and Garrett graduated in 2007.
-John, a 2012 graduate of Marian University, is an assistant coach for the Marian University Men's Basketball program.
+John, a 2012 graduate of Marian University.